siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 transport directions fail to align, the cross terms are reduced and can wash out on averaging rather than building one merged loaded region.

-For in-phase coherent overlap in this stronger sense, the energy cross terms are non-null.
+Under coherent overlap in this stronger sense, the energy cross terms are non-null.
 The overlap region is therefore more heavily loaded than either isolated portion.
 In that sense, one region of the field acts for another as a denser electromagnetic medium.

 If the exact overlapping fields are kept, nothing further is needed.
 The interaction is already present in the total-field observables written above.
-For the simplest local case, take the two portions to be parallel and co-propagating, with the same polarization and a definite relative phase
+For the simplest local case, take the two portions to have the same local transport direction, the same polarization, and a definite relative phase
 $\Delta$.
 Then the local loading law can be written as

 $$